diver-osint-ctf/ctfd-config-generator/README-en.md

     ├── README.md       # Write overview of the challenge. (optional)
     ├── build           # Locate files to be run in a challenge server.
 Their files are not published.(optional) ├── challenge.yml   # Update a config for CTFd.
     ├── flag.txt        # Update a flag if you need.
+If you want to use a regular expression or multiple flags, write them in this file with a newline.
     ├── public          # Locate files to be published.
 Their files should be set in challge.yml.(optional) ├── solver          # Locate solvers. (optional)
     └── writeup